 Post-Pandemic Considerations for Physician Practices

-During the acute stages of the COVID-19 pandemic, Change Healthcare assisted its clients in making changes to some of their corporate documents and/or practice patterns.
+During the acute stages of the COVID-19 pandemic, Optum assisted its clients in making changes to some of their corporate documents and practice patterns.
 Now that the pandemic has subsided, it may be prudent for physician practices to revisit any decisions or changes they made during this acute phase and consider memorializing these decisions.

 Importance of reviewing corporate documents

-For many groups, there are shareholder and non-shareholder agreements, with the latter document applicable to those physicians who are often paid a fixed salary for the first two or three years until they are shareholder eligible.
-During the acute phase, due to severely depressed volumes, some groups voted to temporarily decrease the salaries for shareholders and also perhaps decrease and even eliminate any bonus payouts.
+For many groups, there are shareholder and non-shareholder agreements, with the latter document applicable to those physicians who are often paid a fixed salary for the first 2-3 years until they are shareholder-eligible.
+During the acute phase, due to severely depressed volumes, some groups voted to temporarily decrease shareholders’ salaries, and also decrease and even eliminate any bonus payouts.
 However, to ensure compensation parity, several groups amended their non-shareholder employment agreements, allowing the group to also reduce non-shareholder compensation.
-Absent these changes, it would be possible that non-shareholders would be compensated at levels higher than the then-depressed shareholder compensation levels.
+Without these changes, it would be possible that non-shareholders would be compensated at levels higher than the thendepressed shareholder compensation levels.

-Another change groups may want to consider is amending their employment agreements (perhaps applicable to all physician members and mid-levels) so that the time frame for a departing employee can be accelerated in certain circumstances such as a pandemic.
+Another change groups may want to consider is amending their employment agreements, perhaps even for all physician members and mid-level employees.
+Then the time frame for a departing employee can be accelerated in certain circumstances such as a pandemic.

 Update current group policies and consider new policies

-During the acute phase, some groups elected to temporarily suspend any “extra pay” (e.g., overtime, additional shift/call pay) provided these changes are consistent with any regulatory requirements.
-Therefore, it may be prudent to proactively develop a group policy surrounding this issue to avoid any potential internal group stress the lack a group policy may cause.
+During the acute phase, some groups elected to temporarily suspend any extra pay such as overtime and additional shift and call pay, if these changes are consistent with any regulatory requirements.
+Therefore, it may be prudent to proactively develop a group policy surrounding this issue to avoid any potential internal group stress the lack of a group policy may cause.

 Modify your deferred compensation policy

-Several groups have deferred compensation formulas consisting of the current level of accounts receivable (AR) times a historical gross collection percentage (GCR) less billing/management costs and then divided by the number of shareholders:
+Several groups have deferred compensation formulas consisting of the current level of accounts receivable (A/R) times a historical gross collection percentage (GCR), billing and management costs and then divided by the number of shareholders:

-(AR x GCR – billing/management costs) / # of shareholders
+(A/R x GCR – billing and management costs) / # of shareholders

-Not surprisingly, during the acute phase, groups’ AR and GCR became severely skewed.
-Therefore, it may be prudent to insert an amendment into their deferred compensation policy whereby if volumes are significantly altered for a protracted period of time, the above-referenced calculation will instead be based on the level of AR and GCR that existed prior to the beginning of the acute phase.
+Not surprisingly, during the acute phase of the pandemic, groups’ A/R and GCR became severely skewed.
+Therefore, it may be prudent to insert an amendment into their deferred compensation policy.
+Then, if volumes are significantly altered for a protracted period of time, the above calculation will instead be based on the level of A/R and GCR that existed prior to the beginning of this phase.

-Additionally, if permitted in this corporate document, groups may want to insert language allowing any deferred compensation payments to eligible group members be deferred until the acute phase has ended (e.g., average volumes over the past three months have reached at least 20% of pre-acute phase levels).
+Additionally, if permitted in this corporate document, groups may want to insert language allowing any deferred compensation payments to eligible group members be deferred until the acute phase has ended.
+For example, if average volumes over the past three months have reached at least 20% of preacute phase levels.

-Change Healthcare recommends that groups that received some form of government financial support—PPP loans, Provider Relief Fund distributions, Economic Injury Disaster Loan (EIDL), the Employee Retention Credit, payroll tax deferral programs—amend their deferred compensation/buyout policies to address those circumstances whereby the group has to refund the government some/all of these monies, perhaps requesting that the departed employee receiving some type of payout has any remaining payouts reduced to account for their portion of any of these refunds.
+Optum recommends that groups that received some form of government financial support — such as PPP loans, Provider Relief Fund distributions, Economic Injury Disaster Loan (EIDL), the Employee Retention Credit or payroll tax deferral programs — amend their deferred compensation/buyout policies to address those circumstances whereby the group has to refund the government some or all of these funds, perhaps requesting that the departed employee receiving some type of payout has any remaining payouts reduced to account for their portion of any of these refunds.

 Consider developing part-time options

-The adoption of a policy related to a reduced work schedule is highly recommended so that groups can have some flexibility with their staffing needs, not only in the event there is resurgence in the COVID-19 pandemic (or a subsequent one) but also a glide path for perhaps older members of the group who desire to work less than a full-time schedule.
+Implementing a policy for reduced work schedules is highly recommended, so that groups can have some flexibility with their staffing needs, if there is a resurgence in the COVID-19 pandemic (or a subsequent one) but also a glide path for older members of the group who desire to work less than a full-time schedule.

-This policy may be a valuable tool versus having these experienced members leave altogether.
+This policy may be a valuable tool versus having experienced members leave altogether.
 It is very important to consider that the availability of this policy does not necessarily mean that the group has to offer this option to an eligible group member.
-Change Healthcare can provide the typical key components of a part-time policy, included upon request.
+Optum can provide the typical key components of a parttime policy, included upon request.

 Proactively restructure your facility/vendor agreements

-Groups may now want to attempt to restructure any facility or vendor agreements in the event of a future pandemic-like scenario, which could also include a weather-related event that causes temporary/permanent damage to your facility.
+Groups may now want to attempt to restructure any facility or vendor agreements in the event of a future pandemic-like scenario.
+This could also include a weather-related event that causes temporary or permanent damage to your facility.

-For example, a facility agreement may include certain onsite coverage requirements including call.
-Perhaps an amendment to the facility agreement can be proposed whereby both parties will mutually agree to either reduced or increased onsite coverage requirements in the event of significant volume changes.
-Additionally, does your facility agreement reference any changes to the level of financial support in the event of significant decreases in volumes?
+For example, a facility agreement may include certain on-site coverage requirements including call.
+An amendment to the facility agreement could include both parties agreeing to either reduced or increased onsite coverage requirements in the event of significant volume changes.
+Additionally, check to see whether your facility agreement references any changes to the level of financial support in the event of significant decreases in volumes.

 Insurance coverages and other considerations

-During unusual circumstances (and this was certainly the case during the acute phase), a group’s governance structure and decision-making process may require alterations with the probable necessity of a group making decisions much more efficiently.
-We recommend inserting language in the applicable group corporate document allowing for a smaller body of group members making decisions during unusual circumstances and/or altering the threshold (e.g., simple majority) for which decisions can be enforced, for example, with a simple majority.
+During unusual circumstances, a group’s governance structure and decision-making process may require alterations so that making decisions is more efficient.
+We recommend inserting language in the applicable group corporate document, allowing for a smaller body of group members making decisions during unusual circumstances or altering the threshold for which decisions can be enforced, for example, with a simple majority.

 - Loss or damage to property: The presence of COVID-19 may constitute the requisite physical loss or damage for coverage.

-- Employment practices liability insurance may protect groups who adjust their workforce against discrimination claims that could follow.
+- Employment practices liability insurancemay protect groups that adjust their workforce against discrimination claims that could follow.

-Change Healthcare’s physician practice management services were instrumental in ensuring that several of their clients had the ability to successfully navigate their business during the pandemic.
-Now that the pandemic has subsided, groups are relying on Change Healthcare’s expertise to ensure they are prepared for any future events that could significantly threaten their financial stability.
+The Optum physician practice management services were instrumental in ensuring that several clients had the ability to successfully navigate their business during the pandemic.
+Now that the pandemic has subsided, groups are relying on our expertise to ensure they are prepared for any future events that could significantly threaten their financial stability.
 This could include weather-related events that cause temporary or permanent damage to your facility